Water Efficiency for Water Suppliers

 - Membrane Filtration Guidance Manual (PDF)(331 pp, 3.8 MB, About PDF) - Although developed to support the EPA Cryptosporidium (LT2) Rule, this guidance contains information for utilities considering membranes for desalination or water reuse purposes.

-- Desalination: A National Perspective (PDF)(4 pp, 1.7 MB, About PDF) Exit - The National Academies' Report in Brief
+- Desalination: A National Perspective (PDF)(4 pp, 1.7 MB, About PDF) - The National Academies' Report in Brief

 Many communities consider stormwater a valuable resource to capture or inject into the ground to restore depleted aquifers.
 Solutions range from retention ponds, to rain barrels and cisterns, to a variety of strategies for infiltrating stormwater where it falls, rather than channeling it away through piped systems.

 Fostering these approaches in your community can reduce the demands on your drinking water system, extend the life of water supplies, and have other environmental benefits.
 Find out more from the following EPA sources: